April 4 @ 2:00pm

 Consider simple, complementary methods (like tap) to use with gestures.
 Let’s provide a really simple alternative to our gestures.

 Not black holes in space, but keyword black holes…

 Having “Page 1 of 2” listed somewhere there are multiple pages is a really good idea – it sets the expectations for interacting with that carousel and helps someone decide if they even want to interact with it.

-But we need to do more than that, because 2 pages of 30 is very different than 2 pages of 6.
-So let’s tell people how many items are in the list!
+But we need to do more than that because 2 pages of 30 is very different than 2 pages of 6.
+So let’s tell people how many items are on the list!
 We can

 Read: Liminal Thinking by Dave Grey